sarasanalytics-com/cursor-edm-qa-framework/README.md

 - Dataset names
 - Key tables

+Similar to above, this can be also done by using just a cursor prompt of 'update my project-context.mdc' based upon the contents and data from this repository' .
+Cursor will read off project.yml + metadata but make sure to review the output thoroughly to prevent incorrect QA checks in the future

 ## 🎯 Usage

 ### Run QA Checks

 ```
 "Run QA checks on my_table"
+"Run QA checks on all tables"
 "Check data freshness for all tables"
 "Do referential integrity test on fact_orders"
 ```